JRCSTU/CO2MPAS-TA/README.rst

 History
 -------
-The *European Commission* has introduced the *WLTP* as test procedure for the type I test of the European type-approval of Light-duty vehicles as of September 2017.
+The *European Commission* has introduced the *WLTP* as the test procedure for the type I test of the European type-approval of Light-duty vehicles as of September 2017.
 Its introduction has required the adaptation of |CO2|
 certification and monitoring procedures set by European regulations (443/2009,